Tova Mirvis, the author of A Book of Separation: A Memoir, made the choice to both divorce and to leave orthodox faith and her community.

 Would we ever want our children to not change and to feel like they are incapable of change?

 Choosing to change affects those around us, but is that a bad thing?

-Listen to Tova’s wisdom about change, identity and belonging.
-The common thread amongst those who’ve reached out to her, from many religious backgrounds and communities, is they weren’t living the life they felt they were meant to.
+Listen to Tova’s wisdom about change, her choice to leave orthodox faith, identity and belonging.
+The common thread amongst those who were there for her, from many religious backgrounds and communities, is they weren’t living the life they felt they were willing to.